Committee for Cultural Relations with Foreign Countries: Overview

+Ideals

 The committee supports the Korean Friendship Association and other friendship societies.
 The staff of the committee leads a relatively cosmopolitan life with access to foreign travel, people, and goods.
 Its personnel includes higher-ups in the ruling Workers' Party of Korea and the state security apparatus.
 The staff arrange business deals with foreigners to evade international trade restrictions and receive a share of the proceeds.
 Although these deals have had limited success, the committee remains influential as a point of contact for journalists and other foreign visitors, whose guides may be representatives of the committee.
 Its activities overlap and to some extent compete with those of the Ministry of Foreign Affairs.

-The current chairwoman is Kim Jong-suk and vice-chairman So Ho-won.
-It is based in Pyongyang.
+In relation to Japan, one of the countries with which North Korea does not have diplomatic relations in East Asia, the association is often the North Korean organization that welcomes non-governmental delegations when they visit North Korea.
+One example is the visit to North Korea by a group from Sakaiminato City in Tottori Prefecture, which had a friendship city relationship with Wonsan City.